vilpal/GettingAndCleaningData_CourseProject/CodeBook.md

 ###Variables and summaries calculated

-Tidy data set contains average of the variable for each activity and each subject for the following variables:
+The tidy data set contains averages of the variables for each activity and each subject for the following variables:

 fBodyAccJerk-mean()-X